The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Strategy

 I played Civilization V for the first time this year and had a good time with it.
 It wasn't great, but I at least got a glimpse into understanding why those games were popular, and I'd be lying if I said I wasn't interested in playing another one.
-Pandora First Contact decided to make a Civilization-in-space game, like fans were demanding.
+Pandora First Contact decided to make a Civilization-in-space game, as fans were demanding.
 Except, the franchise already did that with Civilization: After Earth, which ended up being a disappointment.
 Instead of being the games that fans demanded, Pandora: First Contact is basically another space flop.
 Yes, instead of making the game people wanted Civilization: After Earth to be, they made a worse one of that.
 They removed some of the more complex and interesting mechanics that gave Civilization its charm and sped up the timeline.
 The result is simply a cheap Civ-lite version of a game that isn't much fun and is somehow more difficult to dissect.

 Best Music I Listened to in 2016